OpenHD/Documentation/developers/porting.md

-# Running OpenHD and QOpenHD on "unsupported" Hardware
+# Running OpenHD and QOpenHD on "unsupported" Hardware WIP

 {% hint style="warning" %}
 This isn't a complete guide, also it does require deep insights how linux is working and needs manual debugging.